filecoin-project/lily/README.md

 #### Building on M1-based Macs

-Because of the novel architecture of the M1-based Mac computers, some specific environment variables must be set before creating the visor executable.
+Because of the novel architecture of the M1-based Mac computers, some specific environment variables must be set before creating the lily executable.

 Create necessary environment variable to allow Visor to run on ARM architecture:
 ```console